A Different Kind of Power

 A Different Kind of Power is a memoir by Jacinda Ardern, the prime minister of New Zealand from 2017 to 2023.
 It was published in June 2025.
+The book was shortlisted for the General Non-Fiction Award and won the Best First Book Award at the 2026 Ockham New Zealand Book Awards.

 Development and writing

 In June 2023 Ardern signed a deal with Penguin Books for rights to publish the book in Australia and New Zealand.
 She was initially reluctant to write a memoir.
 In January 2025 Ardern announced that the memoir would be released in June that year.
 The memoir was able to be pre-ordered.
 She said that it would provide more information about her leadership and her resignation from her role as prime minister in 2023.
 She also said that she attempted to give the reader an idea of what it is like to lead a country, and that the purpose of writing the book was to encourage more people to consider careers in public service, rather than to act as a typical political memoir.
 Ardern read the book aloud for an audio book version of the memoir.